Subsquares in random Latin rectangles: Proof of main theorem

 As in \sref{ss:subsqbound}, we may assume that $R=C=S=[m]$.
-Also, if $M$ and $M'$ are two Latin squares of order $m$ and $\L$ is a random Latin square of order $n$ then it is clear that Thus without loss of generality we may assume that $\L[[m],[m]]=M$ is a specific Latin square of order $m$, which we will choose later.
+Also, if $M$ and $M'$ are any two Latin squares of order $m$, then replacing $M$ by $M'$ gives an easy bijection from Latin rectangles containing $M$ as a subsquare to Latin rectangles containing $M'$.
+Hence, if $\L$ is a random $k \times n$ Latin rectangle then

+Thus without loss of generality we may assume that $\L[[m],[m]]=M$ is a specific Latin square of order $m$, which we will choose later.
 Ultimately, we will multiply by $m^{m^2}$, which is a trivial upper bound on the number of Latin squares of order $m$, to obtain \tref{t:subsq4boundgen}.
 The strategy is similar to the proof of \tref{t:subsqbound}.
-Let $P$ and $P'$ be elements of $\Gamma^*([m]^2)$ such that $P \subseteq P'$ and $P'\setminus P=\{(r, c, s)\}$.
+Recalling \eref{e:Gammastar}, we let $P$ and $P'$ be elements of $\Gamma^*([m]^2)$ such that $P \subseteq P'$ and $P'\setminus P=\{(r, c, s)\}$.
 We will give non-trivial upper bounds on

 when $P$ and $P'$ satisfy certain conditions.

 First, we bound \eref{e:term2} when $(r, c, s)$ is the only occurrence of row $r$, the only occurrence of column $c$, or the only occurrence of symbol $s$ in $P'$.